 * Owning a car gives you more choices about where you can live.
 Rents are more affordable if you are not living close to downtown.
 The savings in rent can offset the cost of owning a car.

 * When you own a car, you’ll be able to go wherever you want to go whenever you want to go.
-Panama is such a beautiful country, you’ll be able to explore more places if you own a car.
+Panama is such a beautiful country; you can explore more places if you own a car.

-* In case of an emergency, you can get to a hospital or doctor’s office faster if you own your own car.
+* In an emergency, you can get to a hospital or doctor’s office faster if you own your car.
 You won’t need to wait for transportation to come to you or rely on friends to drive you.
-Some towns in Panama have no emergency services so you’ll definitely need a car if you live in one of these areas.
+Some towns in Panama have no emergency services, so you’ll need a car if you live in one of these areas.

-* Some towns have very limited choices for grocery stores, restaurants, shopping, and doctors/dentist, or hospitals.
-If you live in one of these towns, you will definitely need to own a car so you can easily get to the amenities you need.
+* Some towns have very limited choices for grocery stores, restaurants, shopping, doctors/dentists, or hospitals.
+If you live in one of these towns, you must own a car to get to the amenities you need quickly.

 Can You Get By Without a Car?

-Many towns have a good bus system which is even more affordable than a taxi.
-Bus stops are throughout Panama but you can flag a bus down without being at a bus stop.
+Many towns have a sound bus system, which is even more affordable than a taxi.
+Bus stops are throughout Panama, but you can flag a bus down without being at a bus stop.

 You can take a bus across Panama.
 A bus allows you to let someone else do the driving so you can enjoy the scenery.
 But be aware that some buses are very cold so take a sweater or coat.
 It is less than $20 to take a bus from Panama City to David, a 7-hour drive.

-Some towns have a very limited taxi or bus services.
-If you don’t want to own a car, do research about transportation options before moving to an area.
+Some towns have very limited taxi or bus services.
+If you don’t want to own a car, research transportation options before moving to an area.

 Even if you initially decide not to own a vehicle, you should get your Panama driver’s license after getting your Visa.
 Once you get a Visa, you cannot drive without having a Panama driver’s license.
 If you have a Panama driver’s license, you can rent a car when you want to go on an excursion or when friends/family come into town.